eeghor/gender/README.md

 `pip3 install gender`

 ### Quickstart
-Import and initialize the GenderDetector class:
+Import and initialise the GenderDetector class:

 ```
 from gender import GenderDetector